"I am glad that taking part in a trial might help others on their own cancer journey.”

 - before your dose of LY314392 hydrate

-- 6 hours afterwards
+- 3 to 6 hours afterwards

 You are shown how to do this with a blood pressure device which you take home.
 You also keep a written record of your blood pressure readings and when you take your capsules.